powsybl/powsybl-core/docs/user/functional_logs/index.md

 This allows to give fine-grained information about an unwanted state, without overwhelming the end-user with numerous `WARN` or `ERROR` reports and while keeping a succinct message for each report.

 ## Builders / adders
-The builder API is accessed from a call to `ReportNode.newRootReportNode`.
+The builder API is accessed from a call to one of the `ReportNode::newRootReportNode` methods.
-It is used to build the root `ReportNode`.
+This API is used to build the root `ReportNode`.
+The following methods are available:
+- `newRootReportNode()`, to get a builder with no message template provider predefined,
+- `newRootReportNode(bundleBaseName1, ...)`, to get a builder with a message template provider based on one or several `ResourceBundle`.

+The following methods are available in the builder API to define the corresponding `ReportNode` tree:
+- `withDefaultTimestampPattern(pattern)`, for the pattern to be used in the tree when a timestamp is added,
+- `withLocale(locale)`, for specifying the `Locale` to use in the whole tree:
+    - for message templates (see [i18n page](./i18n.md)),
+    - for timestamps.

 The adder API is accessed from a call to `reportNode.newReportNode()`.
 It is used to add a child to an existing `ReportNode`.

-Both API share methods to provide the message template and the typed values:
+Both API share the following methods to provide the message template and the typed values:
-- `withLocaleMessageTemplate(key, bundleName)`,
+- `withMessageTemplate(key)`, the key referring to a template in a `ResourceBundle` (see [i18n page](./i18n.md)),
 - `withUntypedValue(key, value)`,
 - `withTypedValue(key, value, type)`,
-- `withSeverity(severity)`.
+- `withTimestamp()`, adding a typed value with node creation timestamp,
+- `withSeverity(severity)`, severity being either a `String` or a `TypedValue`.

+For further customization, the following methods are also available:
+- `withMessageTemplateProvider(messageTemplateProvider)`, to specify how to get a message template from a given key and locale for all the descendents of the node to create, unless overridden,
+- `withTimestamp(pattern)`, if a custom pattern has to be used instead of the default one specified at root construction.

 ## Merging ReportNodes